domrae/domrae.github.io/_posts/2016-04-11-observations-of-tokyo.markdown

 - You should not dip the base of the sushi into Soy sauce directly but instead, use a pickle as a brush for the sauce along the top of the sushi
-- Sushis are usually roughly 6cm long, small enough fit your mouth nicely (I think these 2 most interesting, you link more if u wna haha)
+- Sushis are usually roughly 6cm long, small enough fit your mouth nicely

 [Sushi eating guide found at the legendary Jiro's site] (too exclusive for us plebs).